 Current students who applied for federal aid the previous year will receive a notice from the Department of Education reminding them to complete their FAFSA after October 1.
-To ensure accuracy, Dickinson encourages families to utilize the IRS Data Retrieval Tool on the FAFSA.
+To ensure accuracy, Dickinson families will utilize the FA-DDX on the FAFSA.

-All upper-class grant recipients must complete the online Financial Aid Application, available through the Dickinson Gateway.
+All upper-class grant recipients must complete the General and Upperclassmen Financial Aid Application, available through Dickinson's Academic Works which can be accessed here.
 Since Dickinson grants are funded in part through endowed scholarship monies, this form helps the Office of Financial Aid select endowed scholarship recipients.
 The deadline for returning students to submit their renewal materials is May 1.

 Returning students who have experienced changes in family circumstances should complete the CSS PROFILE application in addition to the FAFSA.
-Examples of circumstances that may warrant a reassessment of a student's Dickinson grant eligibility could include a job loss, a sibling entering college, or other significant events that have had financial repercussions.
+Examples of circumstances that may warrant a reassessment of a student's Dickinson grant eligibility could include a job loss, a sibling entering and/or graduating from college, or other significant events that have had financial repercussions.
 In addition to the CSS PROFILE and FAFSA, students requesting additional grant consideration must submit signed copies of both parent and student tax returns and W2 forms to the College Board IDOC Service.
 Do not email personal identifying information, such as tax returns or W2 forms to Dickinson.
 Unless the requirement had been previously waived, the Noncustodial Parent CSS PROFILE also must be completed if the student's parents are divorced, separated, or were never married.